input-output-hk/mithril/docs/root/mithril/mithril-protocol/protocol.md

 Operations run in cycles, where each cycle is triggered by a message (eg. a snapshot of the UTxO set) to sign for which a quorum of `k` valid signatures must be submitted.

 * Each party needs to check for eligibility to sign the message.
 It may be eligible to sign the same message more than once.
 This check is performed for `m` distinct indices.
-For every index, the signer evaluates a function (parametrised with `phi_f`) that takes its stake as input.
+For every index, the signer evaluates a function (parameterized with `phi_f`) that takes its stake as input.
 If the result of the function is `SUCCESS`, then the signer is eligible to sign this message for the given index.

-* For every valid signature, it creates a proof (`π`) containing a signature of the message, verification key, stake and paths of party in the merkle-tree.
+* For every valid signature, it creates a proof (`π`) containing a signature of the message, verification key, stake and paths of party in the Merkle-tree.

 * Then, multiple signatures can be aggregated together to form a certificate (`τ`) by:
   * Verifying signatures from each party:
-    * Checking the party is authorised to sign for the given index (using the same procedure as the signing)
+    * Checking the party is authorized to sign for the given index (using the same procedure as the signing)
     * Checking the proof is valid which means:
       * Check the evaluation threshold is correct for party’s stake given the message, index and signature
       * Check the provided path exists in the aggregate keys' Merkle-tree